justmoon/rowler/README.md

 ## Contribute

-Do you like Fowler and want to bring it up to the next level?
+Do you like rowler and want to bring it up to the next level?
 Do not hesitate to clone the project and start contributing to it! :)

 ## Install

 ```
-npm install fowler
+npm install rowler
 ```

 ## Test